rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

     └── hg38idx - the kallisto index used for alignment
 ```

-Within each subset, the abundances directory contains the primary output of the transript quantification analysis.
-These files will be used for the following differential expression analysis (SEE SECTION BELOW)
+Within each subset, the abundances directory contains the primary output of the transcript quantification analysis.
+These files will be used for the following differential expression analysis (SEE SECTION BELOW).

 ### Differential Expression and Pathway Analysis

-The Differential Expression and Pathway analysis was performed using R. For each sample, an R script has been provided to automated the process of running these analyses.
+The Differential Expression and Pathway analyses were performed using R. For each sample, an R script has been provided to automate the process of running these analyses.
 The scripts can be opened in R studio and walked through step by step to generate the results.
-As well, a sample list for each subset is also included Each of these files can be found in the respective **Subset** directory of the **Differential Expression Analysis** directory.
+As well, a sample list for each subset is also included.
+Each of these files can be found in the respective **Subset** directory of the **Differential Expression Analysis** directory.
 As well, an R script to identify upregulated and downregulated genes common to the subsets is included in the **Differential Expression Analysis** directory (FindCommonGenes.R).

 #### Dependencies
 Before using these scripts, the dependencies need to be installed: